gokmency/dss/README.md

 It is expected that modification of this state will be via an interface that is used by the Governance layer.
+This is a minor contribution for educational purposes.